sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ---

 Any standard Node.js script that successfully finishes a Puppeteer session is a valid, passing browser check.
-However, in many cases you want to validate whether the sessions is actually showing the right stuff to the user.
+However, in many cases you want to validate whether the session is actually showing the right stuff to the user.

 This is a two step process: